EricZinda/docsproto/devhowto/devhowtoWellFormedTree.md

 This tree represents *one interpretation* of "every book is in a cave", namely, "every book is in a (possibly different) cave".

 To "solve" this tree against a particular world state, you walk it in depth-first order: `every_q` is the starting, leftmost node.
 It starts by selecting a book on its upper branch, and then solving its lower branch with the selected book.
-This finds "a cave that the (selected) book is in".
-This allows a *different* cave to be selected for each book.
+This finds "a cave that the (selected) book is in". `every_q` does this for every book in the world state.
+If they all succeed, we have a solution to the MRS. Because `_every_q` chooses a book *and then* a cave that it is in, it allows a *different* cave to be selected for each book.
 This tree will be only true if every book is in a (possibly different) cave.

-But this is only one interpretation, another is: "all books are in the same exact cave", which is represented by this tree:
+But this is only one interpretation, another interpretation of the *same* MRS is: "all books are in the same exact cave", which is represented by this tree:

 ~~~
           ┌────── _cave_n_1(x9)